Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 The Bottom Line

-P.S.
-If you’re reading this and thinking “but they need to know about every brick,” we need to talk.
+If you are reading this and thinking, “But they need to know the full history of the property,” we need to talk.